-station - (See post office station.)

-- step increase An advancement from one step to the next within a specific grade of a position.
+- star route (obsolete) Informal designation for a highway contract route based on the former practice of marking contract routes with asterisks on dispatch schedules. - state case A case for separating mail according to city destination in a single state. - state dispatch list A roster that shows dispatch of state mail to post offices or terminals best equipped, staffed, or located to perform the distribution.
+(Also called massing scheme.) - statement of account A postal form (Form 1555) used for financial reporting by accounting period or postal quarter. - station (See post office station.) - step increase An advancement from one step to the next within a specific grade of a position.
 It is dependent on performance and tenure.
 (Also called periodic step increase.) - storage conveyor A conveyor on which nonpreferential mail can be held for a brief period. - storage vehicle A vehicle retired from service and awaiting sale. - strap out To bundle letters and flats with straps or rubber bands, keeping them in delivery sequence.
-(See also tie out.) - strategic planning The top USPS management decision process that focuses on the longer range direction of the Postal Service and establishes the means by which that direction is reached.
+(Also see tie out.) - strategic planning The top USPS management decision process that focuses on the longer range direction of the Postal Service and establishes the means by which that direction is reached.
 It includes the definition of missions and objectives how the Postal Service enterprise sees its purpose and where it wants to go.
 Strategic planning provides the basic direction and focus of the organization, the big picture.
 Some of the organization's basic strategic decisions might relate to questions such as: What business are we in?
 What business should we be in, now and in the future?
 What should be the geographical scope of operations?
 What are our research and development goals?
 How should products be researched?
 Where are we the weakest?
 Strongest? - stringer A pouch or sack hung loose on the outside of regular sacks.
+The term also refers to a sack with a broken drawstring.
-The term also refers to a sack with a broken drawstring. - string- or twine-tying machine A machine, operated by a foot pedal, that mechanically ties bundles of letters or flats. - strip label (See label.) - stuck (informal) Having more mail than can be completely distributed prior to scheduled dispatch or letter carrier leaving time, as in "go stuck." - subclass A subdivision of a mail class, usually based on the consideration of a physical characteristic rather than content. - Supervisory Training System (STS) A national training program for newly appointed field supervisors. - supplemental mail service A mail service that usually supplements a special service.
-These include restricted delivery and return receipt.

-- supplementary mail service (See supplemental mail service.) - supply The mode, method, or route by which a given post office or locality receives its mail. - surcharge An additional fee for nonstandard size mail or certain nonmachinable parcels. - surface airlift mail A combined mode of transporting international mail and military mail by surface and air.
-(See also International Surface Air Lift and space available mail.) - surface mail In international mail, mail that is transported by any mode other than air (that is, sea, rail, or highway). - surface preferential mail First-Class Mail and Periodicals, as well as Standard Mail that bears a prepaid special delivery fee or special handling fee. - surge conveyor A part of the mail conveying system that holds back surges and meters out an even flow, keeping all mail in sequence.
-(See also conveyor.) - suspense account An account containing accounts receivable, monies owed to the Postal Service by others. - sweep (See pull.) - sweeper A clerk who removes the mail from the bins or stackers on mechanical and automated mail processing equipment and then places it in the equipment for dispatch. - sweepside The side of the machine where sorted mail ends up after being processed by the equipment. - swing A short period of time required to cover an absence. - swing room The lounge used when employees are off the clock or on break. - swing time The period that employees spend in non-work-related activities (for example, lunch or coffee breaks).
+- string- or twine-tying machine A machine, operated by a foot pedal, that mechanically ties bundles of letters or flats. - strip label (See label.) - stuck (informal) Having more mail than can be completely distributed prior to scheduled dispatch or letter carrier leaving time, as in "go stuck." - subclass A subdivision of a mail class, usually based on the consideration of a physical characteristic rather than content. - Supervisory Training System (STS) A national training program for newly appointed field supervisors. - supplemental mail service A mail service that usually supplements a special service.
+These include restricted delivery and return receipt. - supplementary mail service (See supplemental mail service.) - supply The mode, method, or route by which a given post office or locality receives its mail. - surcharge An additional fee for nonstandard size mail or certain nonmachinable parcels. - surface airlift mail A combined mode of transporting international mail and military mail by surface and air.
+(Also see International Surface Air Lift and space available mail.) - surface mail In international mail, mail that is transported by any mode other than air (that is, sea, rail, or highway). - surface preferential mail First-Class Mail and Periodicals, as well as Standard Mail that bears a prepaid special delivery fee or special handling fee. - surge conveyor A part of the mail conveying system that holds back surges and meters out an even flow, keeping all mail in sequence.
+(Also see conveyor.) - suspense account An account containing accounts receivable, monies owed to the Postal Service by others.

+sweep - (See pull.)